One American Center: History

 Construction on the One American Center began on August 16, 1982.
 The building replaced a former 2-story Art Deco-style Woolworth's Department Store, which had since housed a 5 and dime at the time of the building's demolition.
 Street-front diagonal parking on Congress Avenue was removed to make way for an expanded granite sidewalk and landscaping, including two rows of Texas red oak trees.
 A matching 22-story hotel was originally planned on the northwest corner of the property adjoining the building, but was never built.

 Architecture

 The postmodern building was designed by Houston-based Morris-Aubry Architects.
 The building is designed with three stair-stepped tiers clad in pre-cast limestone trimmed with brown granite.
-The 20,000 cubic feet of granite consists of Sunset Red granite from Marble Falls, Texas and Charlie Brown granite from Oklahoma, which was cut and polished in Puebla, Mexico.
+The 20,000 cubic feet of granite consists of Sunset Red granite from Granite Mountain, close to Marble Falls, Texas, and Charlie Brown granite from Oklahoma, which was cut and polished in Puebla, Mexico.
 The ground level facade of the building contains notches to give the appearance of individual storefronts.